caterpillai/story-buddy/README.md

-# story-buddy
+# Story Buddy

-Story Buddy is a reading tutor for kids.
-With the power of Gemma 3n, it allows users to generate a small story using a prompt or image, then listens along as the user reads their generated story.
-And it can do all this offline!
+Story Buddy is an English-language reading tutor for kids.

+With story buddy, users can generate a small story using a prompt (text/audio) or an image.
+It then listens as the user reads along, advancing when the user reads the correct words.
+With the power of Gemma 3n, it can even do this offline!

+Give it a try at https://caterpillai.github.io/story-buddy/